DioxusLabs/dioxus/packages/docsite/src/snippets.md

 }
 ```

-# Any syntax you like
+# Two syntaxes: html! and rsx!

 Choose from a close-to-html syntax or the standard rsx! syntax